JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 **Stage 3 — Global IR Pass (Full Mesh Trio)**

+In this work, the Global IR is realized via the Full Mesh Trio module, a concrete instantiation of the general N-TGW mesh synthesis for N = 3 regions, used as the production reference implementation for empirical evaluation.

 Full Mesh Trio composes multiple regional meshes into a global mesh:
 - Establishes all N×N TGW peering adjacencies.
 - Creates cross-region V×V routing expansions so that VPCs in different regions inherit full reachability.